-Critical Summaries: (500 points)
+Critical Responses: (500 points)

-Five 1000-word critical summaries.
-Each week over the course of the semester there will be two stories to read; we will discuss both in class, and on some weeks you will write a response to one of those stories.
+Five 1000-word critical responses.
+Each week over the course of the first half of the semester there will be stories to read; we will discuss both in class, and on some weeks you will write a response to one of those stories.
 The structure and content of the critical summaries (worth 100 points each) will be taught in class, both explicitly and organically as a result of our classroom discussions about the stories we read.
 I encourage you to think in terms of emotional stakes (What matters to the characters?
 What do they want, and what are they willing to do to get it?) rather than in terms of themes or symbols.
-In these analyses we will not be interested in evaluating the stories - that is, how good they are; instead, we want to know how they work.
+In these analyses we will not be interested in evaluating the stories - that is, we will not be asking how good they are; instead, we want to know how they work.
 The analyses will be evaluated based on the following criteria: demonstrated reading of the stories/chapters; critical thinking; depth of analysis.